-Bassist and composer Chris Lightcap has worked with Marc Ribot, Regina Carter, Craig Taborn, Glen Hansard, Mark Turner, John Medeski, Jason Moran, Tomasz Stanko, Chris Potter, Paul Motian, John Scofield, Dave Liebman, Paquito D’Rivera, Anthony Braxton, Joe Morris, Sheila Jordan, James Carter, Butch Morris, Ben Monder and many other artists.
-His playing is featured on over 70 albums and as a bandleader/composer he has produced four critically acclaimed albums of original music.
+Chris Lightcap is an accomplished bassist and composer with a wide-ranging performing and recording career.
+He has worked with Marc Ribot, Regina Carter, Craig Taborn, Glen Hansard, Mark Turner, John Medeski, Jason Moran, Tomasz Stanko, Chris Potter, Paul Motian, John Scofield, Dave Liebman, Paquito D’Rivera, Anthony Braxton, Joe Morris, Sheila Jordan, James Carter, Butch Morris, Ben Monder and many other artists.
+His playing is featured on over 80 albums and as a bandleader/composer he has produced six critically acclaimed albums of original music.

 Born and raised in Latrobe, Pennsylvania, Chris played violin and piano before taking up the electric bass at fourteen.
 As a senior in high school he started to study the upright bass and the following year he enrolled at Williams College.
 During this period he studied bass, composition and improvisation with Milt Hinton, Cameron Brown, Robert Suderburg, Alvin Lucier, and Bill Dixon.
 He also had the privilege of studying and performing with master drummer Edward Blackwell shortly before his death in 1992.
 Upon graduating from Williams with the school’s Hutchinson arts grant he moved to his current home, New York City.

 Lightcap soon found work with a wide array of material and musicians.
 He performed weekly with the Cecil Taylor Big Band in 1995 and was invited to perform in a trio with Archie Shepp and Sunny Murray in Paris the following year.
 For the next two years he worked regularly throughout New York City in a trio led by saxophonist George Garzone.
 In 2000 Chris joined the ensemble of Regina Carter, an association that continues today.
 He has performed and recorded extensively with Carter throughout four continents and has been featured alongside the rest of her group with the Boston, Atlanta and Minnesota Symphonies.
-He has also toured and played major festivals with such bandleaders as Mark Turner, Tomasz Stanko, Ravi Coltrane, Joe Morris, Ben Monder, Terrel Stafford, Ralph Alessi, and Rob Brown.
-He has played in drummer Matt Wilson’s acclaimed quartet since 1998 and also worked with singer-songwriters like Glen Hansard and Ruper Orodorkia, country/rock artist Smokey Hormel and the Brazilian surf guitarist Joao Erbetta.
+He has also toured and played major festivals with such bandleaders as Julian Lage, Mark Turner, Tomasz Stanko, Ravi Coltrane, Joe Morris, Ben Monder, Terrel Stafford, Ralph Alessi, and Rob Brown.
+Since 2013 he has played both upright and electric bass with Craig Taborn’s Quartet which released its acclaimed “Daylight Ghosts” on ECM in 2017.
+He has played in drummer Matt Wilson’s well-travelled quartet since 1998 and also worked with singer-songwriters like Glen Hansard and Ruper Orodorkia, country/rock artist Smokey Hormel and the Brazilian surf guitarist Joao Erbetta.

 Throughout his performing career Lightcap has has also been a prolific composer.
 In 1998 he began to write for his own group, a quartet featuring Gerald Cleaver on drums and Tony Malaby and Bill McHenry on tenor saxophones.
 Lightcap’s two recordings with this group, “Lay-Up” (2000) and “Bigmouth” (2003) were released on Fresh Sound Records.
 Both CDs were on CMJ’s top 10 radio chart and received critical acclaim in the New York Times, Jazztimes, Cadence, the Village Voice, and All About Jazz.